 FTRs are financial instruments that entitle their holders to receive revenue or require them to pay charges based on locational congestion price differences in the Day-Ahead Energy Market across specific FTR transmission paths.
 The value of the day-ahead congestion price differences, termed the FTR target allocation, defines the maximum, but not guaranteed, payout for FTRs.
 The target allocation of an FTR reflects the difference in day-ahead congestion prices rather than the difference in LMPs, which includes both congestion and marginal losses.
-Negative target allocations require the FTR holder to pay into the FTR market.
-After FERC's order assigning balancing congestion and M2M payments directly to load, available revenue to pay FTR holders' target allocations in a given month is based on the amount of day-ahead congestion, payments by holders of negatively valued FTRs, additional auction revenues available at the end of a month over ARR target allocations, any charges made to day-ahead operating reserves and any surplus revenue from preceding months in these categories.
-The target allocations are a cap on payments to FTR holders.
-At the end of the planning period, any surplus revenue above the target allocations is distributed proportionally to ARR holders.
+Negative target allocations require the FTR holder to pay into the FTR market, helping fund positively valued FTRs.
+With the reallocation of balancing congestion and M2M payments to load, available revenue to pay FTR holders in a given month is based on the amount of dayahead congestion, payments by holders of negatively valued FTRs, additional auction revenues available at the end of a month over ARR target allocations, any charges made to day-ahead operating reserves and any surplus revenue from preceding months in these categories.
+At the end of the planning period, any surplus revenue from these categories is distributed proportionally to ARR holders.